GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/4_performance/index.typ

 This section provides a short breakdown of the computation load of the simulator.
 As seen previously, a typical simulation workflow consists of the following two phases:
-- Generation of the #acr("RIR") filters using the #acr("ISM")-simulation library,
+- Generation of the #acr("RIR")s using the #acr("ISM")-simulation library,
-- Computation of the listened signal by convolving the source signals with the computed #acr("RIR") filters.
+- Computation of the listened signal by convolving the source signals with the computed #acr("RIR")s.
 These two steps account for the majority of the overall computation time.
 Both are affected by the number of sources and microphones.

 On the one hand, the simulation library handles #acr("RIR") computation.
 It is provided with the room properties and the positions of each source and microphone.
-The result of this step $(n_m, n_s, L_"RIR")$-shape array containing the #acr("RIR") filters for each source-microphone pair.
+The result of this step $(n_m, n_s, L_"RIR")$-shape array containing the #acr("RIR")s for each source-microphone pair.
 The performance of the #acr("ISM") algorithm's implementation itself is independent of our control.
 It plays a significant role in the overall simulator performance.

-On the other hand, once the #acr("RIR") filters have been generated for a given geometrical configuration, the simulator convolves each input signal with the corresponding #acr("RIR") filter for a given microphone.
+On the other hand, once the #acr("RIR")s have been generated for a given geometrical configuration, the simulator convolves each input signal with the corresponding #acr("RIR") for a given microphone.
 The obtained results are then summed according to @eq:simulator:rir_listened_signal_multi_source_multi_mic.
 Hence, this step requires computing $n_m times n_s$ convolutions.
-The time complexity of each convolution depends on the length of the #acr("RIR") filter ($L_"RIR"$).
+The time complexity of each convolution depends on the length of the #acr("RIR") ($L_"RIR"$).
 To speed up this step, we perform the convolution in the Fourier domain instead of in the time domain (Section 8.7 of Oppenheim et al. @oppenheim_discrete-time_1989).
 This leverages the aforementioned convolution theorem (@eq:simulator:background:conv_theorem) and adapts #text[@eq:simulator:background:reverb_convolution] as follows:
 $